White houses in Greece overlooking the ocean with a Greek flag waving

 Houses in Greece

-If you’re dreaming of Mediterranean-style living, Greece’s islands and coastal towns offer stunning houses with sea views, traditional architecture, and natural access.
-On Crete, for example, areas like Chania, Heraklion, and Rethymno are known for their charming stone-built houses, luxury villas, and serene seaside settings.
+If you’re dreaming of Mediterranean-style living, Greece’s islands and coastal towns have beautiful houses with sea views, traditional architecture, and natural access.
+In Crete, for example, areas like Chania, Heraklion, and Rethymno are known for their charming stone-built houses, luxury villas, and serene seaside settings.
 These properties are especially appealing for long-term living or holiday rentals and can be a smart investment in Greece’s growing real estate market.

 Region/City